 Which fruits?
 Strawberries, blackcurrants, plums

 Located midway between Tunbridge Wells in Kent and Hastings on the East Sussex coast, Maynards may be a small, family run business, but it grows enough fruit to supply supermarkets with plums — and the makers of Ribena with blackcurrants.
+Open from 12 June 2022.

 Oast Farm, Buxted

 Which fruits?
 Gooseberries, apples, pears, plums.
 Cherries and blueberries are also grown but not available for PYO.
+No strawberries or raspberries grown here this year.

 This family-run fruit farm, shop and cafe is best-known for its apples, many of which are pressed on the farm itself immediately after picking.
 No need to wait until the autumn apple harvest though — other fruits are available earlier than that (check website for details and timings).
-Note that there's a minimum charge of £3 per person (including children) on picked fruit — pay on your way in, and the £3 is deducted from your bill.

 The cafe serves up breakfast, lunch, cakes and drinks, and local produce including meat, cheese, fruit and veg is for sale in the farm shop.